 The hot springs are called Salto de Malacatiupan btw, pic related.
 Pulled it off Google photos, the trash pile up you see here isn't as bad as what I saw in person.
 Shame because the location really is picturesque.

-what in the fucking world ever made you think they DONT? they throw trash everywhere in their own countries. they do it in europe. they do it in japan. they do it in america.
+what in the fricking world ever made you think they DONT? they throw trash everywhere in their own countries. they do it in europe. they do it in japan. they do it in america.

 The hot springs are called Salto de Malacatiupan btw, pic related.
 Pulled it off Google photos, the trash pile up you see here isn't as bad as what I saw in person.
 Shame because the location really is picturesque.